 1. Who are you grateful for in your life?

 4. What kind gestures have you received recently?
 (For example, someone opens the door for you.)

-5. Are there anyone you have met recently and enjoyed their company?
+5. Is there anyone you have met recently and enjoyed their company?

 6. Who inspires you?
 (Perhaps someone who inspires you to do what you do.)